Bangis041/OVERTHEWIRE/Bandit.md

 username: bandit7    password: morbNTDkSW6jIlUc0ymOdMaLnOlFVAaj

-We list the contents in our workinf directory and we see a .txt file, catting it will give one kain long novel so we just used grep to look for the word.
+We list the contents in our working directory and we see a .txt file, catting it will give one kain long novel so we just used ```grep``` to look for the word.
 Very easy for us to get the password.

 ![image](https://github.com/user-attachments/assets/5fdf477d-742e-49ee-89ba-663f3b6c7477)